tweber-ill/ill_mirror-takin2-mnsi/README.md

 - Build the module: `make -j4`.
 - Copy the built plugin modules to *Takin's* plugin directory: `mkdir -pv ~/.takin/plugins/ && cp -v lib/*.so ~/.takin/plugins/`
 - The helper tools can be found in the bin/ directory.

+See the included `Dockerfile` for more compilation info.
+This can also be used to compile it in a dockerimage with `docker build -t takin2-msni .` if you have buildproblems.

 ## References and Acknowledgements